Extreme Rays of the Hankel Spectrahedra for Ternary Forms: The case or Ternary Decics.

-For $d=3$, a complete characterisation of extreme rays of $\Sigma_6^\vee$ was given by Blekherman in \cite{BleNP}.
+For $d=3$, a complete characterization of extreme rays of $\Sigma_6^\vee$ was given by Blekherman in \cite{BleNP}.
 It led to a complete description of the algebraic boundary of the sums of squares cone $\Sigma_6$ by Blekherman, Hauenstein, Ottem, Ranestad and Sturmfels, cf.~\cite{BleHauOttRanStuMR2999301}.

-For $d=4$, there are only two possible ranks for extreme rays of $\Sigma_8^\vee$, namely $10$ and $11$; in particular, we know how to construct one of each rank.
+For $d=4$, there are only two possible ranks ($>1$) for extreme rays of $\Sigma_8^\vee$, namely $10$ and $11$; in particular, we know how to construct one of each rank.
+For rank $10$, we use a complete intersection of a cubic and a quartic and the unique linear relation among the corresponding point evaluations on quartics to construct an extreme ray as above, see also \cite{BlePositiveGorensteinIdeals}.
+For rank $11$, which is the maximal rank, we use the construction from section \ref{sec:ExtRays}.
+The Hilbert functions of the extreme rays constructed in this way are

 It is possible to prove, similarly to the cases below, that both these ranks give rise to irreducible components of the algebraic boundary of $\Sigma_8$ by projective duality.